chrismanp/pldi24_artifact/README.md

 # Limitation

 - LazyD is only able to compile cilk_for, cilk_spawn, and cilk_sync.
 It is not able to compile OpenCilk's hyberobject.
-- LazyD Parallel-Ready Loop is not the default lowering of parallel-for and needs to be enable using -fpfor-spawn-strategy=2.
+- LazyD Parallel-Ready Loop is not the default lowering of parallel-for and needs to be enabled using -fpfor-spawn-strategy=2.
-- LazyD Parallel-Ready Loop has issue in dealing with non-AddRec Scalar evolution.
+- LazyD Parallel-Ready Loop has an issue in dealing with non-AddRec Scalar evolution.
 - There are still bugs when compiling complicated Cilk code.
-For that reason LazyD have to disable certain compiler features.
+For that reason, LazyD has to disable certain compiler features.
+- There are still cases where it may fail to compile complex fork-joins or parallel-for.
+For a quick fix, isolate these fork-joins or parallel-for into their own function.